thompsy/go-linux-worker/README.md

 The Worker-API Service executes arbitrary Linux commands on behalf of clients.
 The design of the service can be seen in the [design document](DESIGN.md).

-Currently, the service consists of a library with functions to submit a job, query the status of a job, stop a job and fetch the logs from a job.
-Future releases will provide a `gRPC` client and server built on top of this library.
+Currently, the service consists of a library with functions to submit a job, query the status of a job, stop a job and fetch the logs from a job along with client and server implementations.

 The code has been developed and tested on Go v1.15.